 The Shocking Effects of Protein Deficiency on Hair

-❌ Hair feels dry, lifeless, and lacks elasticity
+❌ Hair that feels dry, stringy, or lacks bounce

 When your body doesn’t get enough protein, it prioritizes essential functions like muscle repair and immune function—meaning your hair gets the least amount of protein, making it weak and prone to breakage.